Khongchai/modular_customizable_dropdown/readme.md

 <img src="https://raw.githubusercontent.com/Khongchai/modular_customizable_dropdown/main/images/bigger%20target.png" height="200">
 <img src="https://raw.githubusercontent.com/Khongchai/modular_customizable_dropdown/main/images/small_target.png" height="200">

-So naturally, if you wrap your small widget with a larger SizedBox, the dropdown would size itself to the size box.
+So naturally, if you wrap your small widget with a larger SizedBox, the dropdown would size itself to the SizedBox.
 However, there is even an easier way, you can, as we have gone over already in the example above, use the DropdownWidth class.

 ```dart